The views expressed by the host on this program, now documented to be almost always right 99.7% of the time.

 Or at least you indicated they're not that far apart.

-I mean, you were once through a Bobby Kennedyite, and uh and and then you ended up with Reagan, and I'm telling you, there wasn't all that much commonality.
+I mean, you were once you're a Bobby Kennedyite, and then you ended up with Reagan.

-I look at I understand the Bobby Kennedy thing, let me tell you something.
+I understand the Bobby Kennedy thing.

 It's a little story.

-I was in Hascruel.
+I was in Haskruel.

-One of the only convertibles in town.
+His family was eh, because they had a convertible, one of the only convertibles in town.

 That family was asked if Bobby Kennedy could use their car for the rally because it had a convertible.

-And they of course said yes.
+And they, of course, said yes.

-But after that, that's that all they care about Bobby Kennedy.
+But after that, all they care about, Bobby Kennedy, it was a pure cult.

-I think he was a precursor to Obama in many ways.
+Bobby Kennedy was a I think he was a precursor to Obama in many ways.

 But Bobby Kennedy, with the time he ran, he's coming off his brother having been assassinated, and he was an empty canvas.